hasura/agentic-data-access-benchmark/README.md

 [^12]: Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks
 [^13]: FRAMES: Fact, Fetch, and Reason: A Unified Evaluation of Retrieval-Augmented Generation
 [^14]: Comprehensive RAG Benchmark
-[^4]: Srivastava et al. (2022).
-Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models
 [^5]: Liu et al. (2023).
 AgentBench: Evaluating LLMs as Agents
 [^6]: Wei et al. (2024).
 SimpleQA: A Factuality Benchmark for Language Models
 [^7]: LangChain Documentation (2023)